This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

-of your LabKey Server can be set at the site level, then further customized at the project level as desired.
-Settings selected at the project level supersede the broader site-level settings.
+The overall look and feel of your LabKey Server can be set at the site level, then further customized at the project level as desired.
+Settings selected at the project-level supersede the broader site-level settings.
 For example, each project can have a custom string included in emails generated (such as the project name).
-All settings changed at the project level can later be cleared so that the project once again reflects site settings.

 To customize the Look and Feel